[MISSING] Fort Patrick Henry - 1A 41 - Kingsport, TN

 The fort was reported located to the southwest near the river; on land now part of the Eastman Chemical manufacturing site.

 After missing for at least 25 years, the marker was replaced in 2014 along TN93 (John B. Dennis Highway).
 Parking is available on the shoulder; however, this roadway is very busy - especially during end of work days.
-Unfortunately, the marker was knocked off its pedestal - and then disappeared.
-Uncertain if the state historical society has to put back on its mount or metal scavengers have taken.
+The marker was put back in place a second time after being knocked off by state highway mowing crew.

 Marker Name: Fort Patrick Henry